viamrobotics/docs/docs/program/extend/modular-resources/_index.md

 ### Models

 A *model* descrines a specific implementation of a resource that implements this resource's API.

-Models allow you to control any number of versions of a given resource with a consistent interface.
+Models allow you to control different versions of resource types with a consistent interface.
-This is powerful, because you have all the same methods for interfacing with different models of the same component type.

-For example, some DC motors can be controlled with GPIO, which you can interface with in different ways depending on the attached controlling hardware.
-Other DC motors are controlled with various serial protocols.
+For example:

+- Some DC motors use just [GPIO](/components/board/#using-gpio), while other DC motors use serial protocols like [SPI bus](/components/board/#spi-bus).
-This is simplified with Viam, as any motor model that implements the *rdk:component:motor* API can be powered with the `SetPower()` method.
+- Regardless, any motor model that implements the *rdk:component:motor* API can be powered with the `SetPower()` method.

-Models are also represented by *colon-delimited-triplets* with `namespace:family:name`.
+Models are also uniquely namespaced as colon-delimited-triplets in the form of `namespace:family:name`.

 For example: